michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0091.md

 - adv: in a rigid manner
 - adv: directly
 ### Family
-bolt: bolted, bolting, bolts, unbolt+;unbolt: unbolted, unbolting, unbolts
+- bolt: bolted, bolting, bolts, unbolt+
+- unbolt: unbolted, unbolting, unbolts
 ### Examples
 - In the athletic competition, Jamaican sprinter Usain Bolt becomes the first athlete ever to win the men’s 100-meter final wearing flip-flops.
 - Sitting bolt upright, laboring to breathe, was the poet Robert Lowell.